 Preparing the phone

-Now we need to prepare the battery service.
+Now we need to prepare the phone.
 The preparation will be different for different phones.
 I'll be setting this up on an iPhone.
 I recommend using the nRF Connect app.
 You can find it for Android and iPhone in the app stores.

 First, navigate to the Peripheral tab.
 Then, add an advertiser.